Jason2Brownlee/blog/content/posts/days-matter.md

 Without it, each thing will fall apart.
 Health, relationships, wisdom, finances, and on.

 * This is why a gap year is a terrible idea.
-* This is why a sabbatical without a clear objective is a terrible idea.
+* This is why an unmotivated sabbatical is a terrible idea.
 * This is why underemployment is a terrible idea.

 Can there be a break?
 Sure.
 Pre-specified and fixed-term.
 Short.

 Days matter.